Notice of Cybersecurity Incident

 Pulmonary Rehabilitation

-Those who benefit most from pulmonary rehabilitation are adults who are increasingly limited in everyday activities due to chronic obstructive pulmonary disease (COPD), chronic bronchitis, emphysema, asthma, pulmonary fibrosis, bronchiectasis, environmental and occupational lung disease, and post operative lung surgery.
+Pulmonary Rehabilitation is recommended for adults who are increasingly limited in everyday activities due to chronic obstructive pulmonary disease (COPD), chronic bronchitis, emphysema, asthma, pulmonary or cystic fibrosis, hypoxemia, bronchiectasis, post operative lung surgery, post pneumonia, post pulmonary embolism, and past COVID infections with respiratory symptoms.

-Morris Hospital’s Phase 2 Pulmonary Rehabilitation is a 12-week program that meets on Tuesdays and Thursdays at the Diagnostic & Rehabilitative Center of Morris Hospital, 100 W. Gore Road in Morris.
+Our Phase 2 Pulmonary Rehabilitation is a 12-18 week program that meets on Tuesdays and Thursdays at the Diagnostic & Rehabilitative Center of Morris Hospital, 100 W. Gore Road in Morris.
 The program incorporates physical reconditioning (exercise), self care education including how to reduce risk of lung infection, breathing strategies, and techniques to help participants improve their ability to carry out activities of daily living, all in a supportive setting that promotes social interaction and emotional well-being.

 The exercise component of the program is tailored to each participant’s individual needs.
-Most often, the exercises involve both the arms and legs through use of a treadmill, walking track, recumbent stepper, recumbent elliptical, arm ergometer, stationary bike, weights, bands and balance exercises.
+Most often, the exercises involve both the arms and legs through use of a treadmill, walking track, recumbent stepper, recumbent elliptical, arm ergometer, stationary and resistance bike, weights, and bands.
 The exercises are designed to improve endurance and muscle strength to help participants better carry out daily activities.

-After graduating from Phase 2, participants may choose to continue exercising with Morris Hospital’s Phase 3 pulmonary rehabilitation program.
+After graduating from Phase 2, participants may qualify to continue exercising with Morris Hospital’s Phase 3 pulmonary rehabilitation program.
 Phase 3 is referred to as the maintenance phase because it is an excellent way to maintain the health benefits and improved quality of life achieved through Phase 2.
-Phase 3 participants exercise on Tuesdays and Thursdays with open gym from 7 a.m.-3:00 p.m.

 Along with physical reconditioning, a number of educational topics are covered in Pulmonary Rehabilitation.
 Participation in educational programs and events is encouraged for both Phase 2 and Phase 3 participants: